getbeyondpay/docs/source/index.html.md

 ## Repeat Sales and Cards-on-File

 > The `Token` element represents a card number, can be used multiple times, and does not expire.
 It may be used as input in a transaction in lieu of the `PaymentAccountNumber` or the `AuthenticationTokenId`, and also requires the `ExpirationDate` field to be submitted with it.

+Every sale or authorization response from Beyond Pay contains a `Token` element.
+This Token represents the card number used in the original transaction, but is not considered a sensitive data element per the PCI DSS.
+To ease in identifying the original card, however, the last four digits of the `Token` are the same as the last four digits of the card number.

 ```xml
 <requestHeader>